dingjamesj/staccato/README.md

   - Its tracks as `Track` objects
     - Represented as an `unordered_set`
   - The current sort mode
+- The name of a .sply file is the first 40 characters of the playlist name and then the playlist's unique ID
+  - For example, a playlist with name "rargb" and ID "1dda23" will have a .sply file "rargb 1dda23"
 - To load a playlist, the program searches for the .sply with the playlist name
   - *e.g.* if we're loading a playlist called "rargb," then we search for "rargb.sply."
 - When the playlist is loaded, it takes the `unordered_set`, sorts the tracks, and puts them into a `vector`.